drohack/pokedex/README.md

 A simple Pokedex application built with React, React Query, Redux Toolkit, React Router, and Dexie.js for persistent data.
 Uses data from PokeAPI https://pokeapi.co/.

 This has been updated by drohack to allow a more detailed filtering of pokemon.
 A larger list of pokemon to search.
-And to export the Favorites list to either a text file OR for a Pokemon Emerald Extended ROM.
+And to export the Favorites list to either a text file OR for a semi randomized Pokemon Emerald Extended ROM or semi randomized Pokemon FireRed Extended ROM.
 This was made for GACKcon 2025 panel "Narrowing down to the ultimate 151 pokemon" (There are so many pokemon, there must be some good ones in every generation.
 During this panel we will narrow down the 1000+ pokemon into the perfect 151.
 Come let your voice and terrible opinions be heard).

 ## Screenshots